solidi/hl-mods/workspace/redist/readme.txt

 Installation:

-- For Steam: Place both ice and ice_hd folders in the same folder as where hl.exe is installed.
+- For Steam: Place both ice_betax and ice_betax_hd folders in the same folder as where hl.exe is installed.
-- For Xash3d: Since the app does not support SD/HD model switching, install ice folder first where xash3d.exe is located.
-Then copy ice_hd contents, and paste over the ice folder, overwriting the SD models.
+- For Xash3d: Since the app does not support SD/HD model switching, install ice_betax folder first where xash3d.exe is located.
+Then copy ice_betax_hd contents, and paste over the ice folder, overwriting the SD models.

 Commands: